-Some additional things to think about when shopping for gifts for children:
+Some additional things to consider when shopping for gifts for children:

-- Pick up any safety items that go along with a toy such as a helmet for a bike or scooter. - For homes with younger children, avoid toys with small parts, magnets, cords or strings. - Choose gifts that are both age and skill appropriate for the child. - Check for recalled toys at the CPSC website: www.CPSC.gov. - Watch out for "button batteries," coin-sized (or smaller) batteries that are used in some toys, remote controls, flashlights, hearing aids and more.
+- Pick up any safety items that go along with a toy such as a helmet for a bike or scooter. - For homes with younger children, avoid toys with small parts, magnets, cords or strings. - Choose gifts that are both age and skill appropriate for the child. - Watch out for "button batteries," coin-sized (or smaller) batteries that are used in some toys, remote controls, flashlights, hearing aids and more.
 Never let a child play with these batteries as they pose a choking hazard and can cause serious internal chemical burns in as little as two hours.
-Make sure that any toys that use these batteries have a screw to secure the battery compartment.

-- Watch out for gifts containing high-powered magnets.
+Make sure that any toys that use these batteries have a screw to secure the battery compartment. - Watch out for gifts containing high-powered magnets.
 These small "rare earth" magnets can easily be swallowed by children and can attract one another in the intestinal tract, requiring surgical removal. - Avoid no-name products.
-A manufacturer's name and address is not a guarantee of safety, but it means you can track down a legitimate company to remedy problems. - Look for hidden dangers such as sharp points, loud noises or projectiles. - If you are purchasing wooden toys, look for splinters or sharp edges. - If you are purchasing used toys, skip ones with chipped paint in order to avoid possible exposure to lead.
+A manufacturer's name and address is not a guarantee of safety, but it means you can track down a legitimate company to remedy problems. - Look for hidden dangers such as sharp points, loud noises or projectiles. - If you are purchasing wooden toys, look for splinters or sharp edges.

+• If you are purchasing used toys, skip ones with chipped paint in order to avoid possible exposure to lead.

 Safety concerns don't end at the register.
 Be mindful of younger children and keep small or pointed toys and accessories out of their reach.
 Make sure to read any battery charging instructions that come with toys as chargers and adapters can overheat and pose burn hazards to young children.
-Continue to keep an eye on the CPSC website for new recalls and consider signing up for DATCP's Keep Your Kids Safe e-newsletter in order to receive a monthly summary of the children's products recalled by the CPSC.
+Keep an eye on the U.S. Consumer Products Safety Commission's (CPSC) website (cpsc.gov) for new recalls and consider signing up for DATCP's Keep Your Kids Safe e-newsletter in order to receive a monthly summary of the children's products recalled by the CPSC.

-For additional information or to file a complaint, visit the Consumer Protection Bureau at datcp.wisconsin.gov, call the Consumer Protection Hotline at 800-422-7128 or send an e-mail to datcphotline@wisconsin.gov.
+For additional information or to file a complaint, visit the Consumer Protection Bureau at datcp.wi.gov, call the Consumer Protection Hotline at 800-422-7128 or send an e-mail to datcphotline@wi.gov.